5 of the best Seiko Solar Chronograph Watches

 The movement on this dive watch matches the 6 month power reserve we’ve seen previously with the hardlex crystal also offering similarly great protection from scuffs and scrapes.
 As a diver, the screw down crown and enhanced finish mean this watch will see you good down to 200m as a certified scuba diving instrument.

 As a specialist, premium dive watch you’re naturally going to pay a little bit more here than with our other models.
 For those that need a watch for diving, Seiko are great and this model is the perfect companion to put on the wrist when hitting the depths.
-At around $500, this is a premium piece of kit that also looks great on the wrist out of the water for day-to-day wear.
+This is a premium piece of kit that also looks great on the wrist out of the water for day-to-day wear.

 The great news is that if you want a watch that combines the functionality of a chronograph with the sustainable operation of a solar movement, there are tons of options on the market.
 Seiko really stand out in the solar/chrono space and have a number of great models across the daily wear, sports and diving ranges to suit any taste.